bendelpino/you-insight/README.md

 2. Open your browser and navigate to `http://localhost:5000`
 3. Register an account, providing your own Gemini API key
 4. Start interacting with the chatbot

-## Deployment

-This application can be deployed on platforms like:

-- Heroku
-- Render
-- PythonAnywhere
-- Any platform supporting Python web applications

 ## License